Choosing whether to prescribe at all

 Use the lowest therapeutic dose possible

 - There is a dose dependent relationship between antidepressants and seizures.
-The British National Formulary (BNF) contains information on licensed dosing.
+The BNF contains information on licensed dosing.

 Monitoring seizure frequency